aritrabiswas2004/novascript-source/README.md

 - ✅ Add comments
 - ✅ Add strings
 - 🔥Add escape sequences for strings.
+- 🔥Add import statements from other NovaScript files.
 - 🔥BinaryExpr update for `&&`, `||`, `!`.